advance100/doc_webpack/webpack-options.md

 Capture timing information for each module.

+> Hint: Use the [analyse tool](http://webpack.github.io/analyse) to visualize it.

 ## `cache`

-Cache generated modules to improve performance for multiple builds.
+Cache generated modules and chunks to improve performance for multiple incremental builds.

 ## `watch`

 Enter watch mode, which rebuilds on file change.

+Only use it with the node.js javascript api `webpack(options, fn)`.

 ## `watchDelay`

-Delay the rebuilt of this time after the first change.
+Delay the rebuilt after the first change.
+Value is a time in ms.

+> Default: 200

 ## `debug`